Public Charge Explained

-- Use of some kinds of public benefits
+- Use of the two kinds of public benefits listed below

 The officer weighs all these factors.
 The officer decides if the person is "likely to become a Public Charge."
 They consider positive factors, like a job or skills.
 They consider negative factors, like low income or health problems.
 They can deny the application if they think the person will depend too much on public benefits in the future.

 December 23, 2022: The Biden Administration's regulation is now in effect.
 The regulation confirms that food, health, and housing benefits are not included in the rule.